jeremiasrg/sample-springboot/README.md

 # Sample Spring Boot

-This sample has been created to show part of my knowledge using Spring Boot.
+This sample was create to show part of my knowledge using Spring Boot.

 ### App Description: